celinaky/serve-llm-autoscaling/README.md

 An experiment harness for benchmarking Ray Serve LLM deployments and autoscaling policies in a dedicated Anyscale workspace.

-## MVP workflow
+## Workflow

-The initial harness deploys a controlled Ray Serve LLM application, waits for its OpenAI-compatible endpoint, runs a fixed concurrency or request-rate sweep, or one continuous run along a request-rate curve with AIPerf, saves all artifacts, and tears Serve down.
+The harness deploys a controlled Ray Serve LLM application, waits for its OpenAI-compatible endpoint, generates traffic with AIPerf, saves the results, and tears Serve down.
+It supports two kinds of load tests:

+- **Sweeps** run a separate benchmark at each configured concurrency or request rate.
+Use these to characterize steady-state performance and locate the system's capacity limit.
+- **Request-rate series** run one uninterrupted benchmark while the offered request rate changes over time.
+Use these to study autoscaling, overload, and recovery behavior.

 The checked-in baseline uses one real `Qwen/Qwen3-0.6B-FP8` replica and a synthetic prefill-heavy workload (8,000 input tokens and 50 output tokens).

 ## Setup in an Anyscale workspace

-Run the harness on the Anyscale image's Python, so the Ray driver matches the workers.
-AIPerf runs through `uvx` in its own cached environment because its dependencies conflict with the image's.
+Run the harness on the Anyscale image's Python so the Ray driver matches the workers.
+AIPerf 0.12 runs through `uvx` with an isolated Python 3.11 environment because its dependencies and Python requirement may differ from the image's.

 ```bash
 pip install -e ".[dev]"